V-Shah07/MazeBFS/README.md

   - Click space to simulate every step it takes
   - Keeps moving in the direction that it is facing until it reaches a wall
   - When it reaches a wall, it simply turns around until it finds a path that it can go through
-  - The path must be that it goes through must:
+  - The path that it goes through must:
     - be traversable(anything that isn't a wall)
     - be an unvisited point
   - Procedure when all 4 surrounding grids are visited/walls: